jimboca/harmonyhub-polyglot/README.md

   * Right click on the Hub and select 'Group Devices'
 13. Write programs and enjoy.

+# Update

+1. `cd polyglot/config/node_servers/harmonyhub-polyglot`
+2. `git pull`
+  * If there are changes you should see them update
+3. Go to your polyglot web page: http://your.pi.ip:8080
+4. Select the harmony hub server on the left side
+5. Click the restart button near the upper right.
+6. Open the ISY admin console and check the version major and minor are correct for the HarmonyHub Server

 # Settings

 ## Server Node